wangonya/wangonya.com/content/blog/cli-crud-with-firebase.md

   - python-click
 ---

-For the next phase in this series, we\'ll learn how to make a CLI app to perform CRUD operations, i.e, Creating, Retrieving, Updating and Deleting data.
-We\'ll use Firebase to store our data.
+For the next phase in this series, we'll learn how to make a CLI app to perform CRUD operations, i.e, Creating, Retrieving, Updating and Deleting data.
+We'll use Firebase to store our data.

-### What we\'ll create
+### What we'll create

 A `contacts` app with the following functionality: